dani8439/collection_tracker1/README.md

 * Collections can be viewed by patterns, and what pieces they own of each.

+* Users can also access the Wishlist feature, creating a compiled list of items they would most like to have next.

 ## Usage ##

 To use collection_tracker1: